-Last year, the horse industry received a huge reality check when an outbreak of the neurological form of equine herpesvirus-1 in Florida left major showgrounds temporarily quarantined, and the rest of the season in doubt.
+In 2013, the horse industry received a huge reality check when an outbreak of the neurological form of equine herpesvirus-1 in Florida left major showgrounds temporarily quarantined and the rest of the season in doubt.
 With two cases of EHV currently in Ocala, Florida, and much of Europe’s competition halted due to the disease, equestrians worldwide fear what might be coming next.

 There are nine types of EHV, but only EHV-1, -2 and -3 are of primary concern as disease-causing agents.
 EHV-4 typically causes upper respiratory disease in young horses with older horses developing natural immunity.
 EHV-3 causes a rare but disruptive venereal disease, characterized by genital lesions, which has the potential to bring breeding programs to a halt.